kaihendry/dabase.com/content/blog/build-from-source.md

 1. Engineering a complex pipeline for <abbr title="Build Once Deploy Anywhere">BODA</abbr>?
 2. Rebuilding your source code at each environment?

-Once each environments built artifacts are the same from a $CI_COMMIT_SHA build source, you can be confident that your build chain is consistent and uncompromised.
+Once each build environment's output artifacts are the same from a $CI_COMMIT_SHA build source, you can be confident that your build chain is consistent and uncompromised.
 Promoting artifacts aka <abbr title="Build Once Deploy Anywhere">BODA</abbr> will not give you that confidence and will make your pipelines brittle.

+Achieving reproducible builds is more difficult than relying on artifacts, though it does have its inherit audit benefits as well as making CI/CD pipelines simpler.